 Compenswiss saw, on the other hand, a decline in inflows triggered by the pandemic, but increased liquidity led to meeting payment obligations “at all times,” Breval said.

 Its board of directors decided from 2021 to exclude investments in companies active in the mining and power generation sectors creating over half of their revenues from coal, in order to fulfill obligations resulting from aliging its investments with the Paris Agreement.

 “The positive impact [of the exclusion] will mainly be on the risk level.
 What we sold, we invested in other equities (benchmarks),” Breval said.

-Compenswiss manages the first pillar compensation funds for loss of income for old age and survivors (AHV), disability insurance (IV), and the EO fund, which provides compensation for people in the military and civil services, for maternity, and, from 2021, paternity leave.
+Compenswiss manages the first pillar compensation funds for old aged and survivors (AHV), disability insurance (IV), and the EO fund, which provides compensation for people in the military and civil services, for maternity, and, from 2021, paternity leave.

 Net returns on assets in 2020 amounted to 4.05% for AVH compared to 9.62% in the 2019, 4.29% for IV compared to 9.81% at the end of 2019, and 4.34% for EO against 9.81% in 2019.

 Fluctuations in the level of liquidity over the course of the year caused a gap between the performances of the overall portfolio (5.22%) and that of the three funds, it said.